Veritas buyers logo, featuring house icon illustration at its left side , in yellow on a white background256-488-4055

 Inadequate insurance exposes you to financial liabilities if accidents or damages occur during the project.
 For instance, if a worker sustains an injury on your property or damages your home, you could be held responsible for the associated expenses if the contractor's insurance is insufficient.

-Reasons To Be Wary Of Low Contractor Bids
+Reasons to Be Wary of Low Contractor Bids

 Further, proper insurance and licensing are crucial in resolving disputes between homeowners and contractors.
 If your contractor lacks insurance or a valid license, your legal options for seeking compensation or holding them accountable for issues such as poor workmanship, delays, or other problems may be limited; having to sue for property damage is a particularly miserable way to have your renovations grind to a screeching halt.